rodrigdoliveira/biony/README.md

 # Biony
-A Web Application for Biosignal Processing by Rodrigo Oliveira
+A Ruby on Rails Web Application for Biosignal Processing by Rodrigo Oliveira

 ## Requirements:
 Ruby 2.6.3p62